 December can be the busiest time of the year for every household—decorating the house for the holidays and having families and friends over to celebrate.
 However, homeowners would often forget the crucial part of December preparation.
 It is to protect your home from the cold winter weather, including the possibility of high winds and storms.

 Going out to collect tools or call for help during emergency winter repairs can be very challenging with streets and building entryways covered in thick snow.
 Do not let the winter weather dampen your holiday spirit.
 Be proactive and follow this easy winter preparation checklist for your home.
+If you’d like more information about gutter cleaning be sure to visit Bax Clean.

 Test run your furnace.